Whether an item is collectible or not is really up to the individual

 - Handle on top of item

-- Has a short, very wide spout
+- Has a short but very wide

-(Actually, that "spout" is the place were the urinating is done.)
+spout (actually that "spout" is the place were the urinating is done.)

-These pots have been in use for a very long time (over a thousand years); they do exist in drab colors or simple glazes from a thousand years ago, and also in more recent underglaze blue decorations.
+These urinals have been in use for a very long time (over a thousand years); they do exist in drab colors or simple glazes from a thousand years ago, and also in more recent underglaze blue decorations.